Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Evaluation

-$\mathbf{X}_C$ is the average of the Euclidean coordinates at the nodes of $A$ and the Euclidean coordinates at the corresponding points in $B$.
-Together with the mesh connectivity of $A$, it forms the mean heart geometry $C$.
-As the node indices of $A$ and $C$ are identical, we can copy the ventricular coordinates computed on $A$ to $C$.
-This yields the ``ground truth'' coordinates $\mathbf{V}_C^\mathrm{truth}$ represented by $\varphi_A(\chi_A(\mathbf{k}_C))$ in \eqref{eq:onewayXtilde}.
-A new set of coordinates ``to be evaluated'' $\mathbf{V}_C$ is then computed on $C$ and Euclidean coordinates $\widetilde{\mathbf{X}}_C$ are extracted at points where these ventricular coordinates equal the ground truth coordinates.
-This is represented by $\varphi_C^{-1}(\mathbf{V}_C^\mathrm{truth})$.
-If the coordinate system is consistent across different geometries, the norm of the difference in \eqref{eq:oneway} should be as small as possible.
-As the mapping between $A$ and $C$ covers only half the way between $A$ and $B$, the norm in \eqref{eq:oneway} is multiplied by two.
+To obtain the novel one-way error between $A$ and $B$, we first transfer the Euclidean coordinates of $B$ to the nodes of $A$.
+Then, we compute the mean of the original Euclidean coordinates of $A$ and the transferred Euclidean coordinates.
+Together with the mesh connectivity of $A$, this results in the mean heart geometry $C$.
+As the node indices of $C$ and $A$ are the same, we can directly copy the ventricular coordinates of $A$ to $C$.
+These coordinates represent the ground truth.
+Additionally, a new set of ventricular coordinates is computed on $C$.
+If the coordinate system is consistent across different geometries, both sets of ventricular coordinates should be the same.
+To quantify possible inconsistencies, the Euclidean coordinates of $C$ are determined at points where the ventricular coordinates computed on $C$ equal the ventricular coordinates copied from $A$.
+The Euclidean distance between these and the original Euclidean coordinates is then calculated for each node of $C$.
+Finally, the one-way error is defined as twice this Euclidean distance, because only half the way between $A$ and $B$ is covered between $A$ and $C$.\\ The one-way error is based on the assumption that the arithmetic mean of two heart geometries again yields a valid heart geometry.
+This assumption is supported by the widespread use of mean shapes as meaningful and representative geometric objects in the field of statistical shape modeling.